 We also support ONC's recommendations to standardize data and processes around ordering services and related prior authorization, to evaluate process and clinical workflow factors contributing burden associated with prior authorization, and to support automation of ordering and prior authorization processes through adoption of standardized templates and data elements.
 Physicians strive to deliver quality health care in an efficient manner.
 However, the frequent phone calls, faxes, and different forms that physicians and their staff must complete to obtain prior authorizations hinder efficient care.
-Rules and criteria for prior authorization is denied, the physician should be provided a reason for the denial and other alternatives that may be covered (e.g., different medications).
+Rules and criteria for prior authorization must be transparent and available to the physician at the point of care.
+In addition, if a service or medication is denied, the physician should be provided a reason for the denial and other alternatives that may be covered (e.g., different medications).
 Finally, prior authorizations need to be studied in general to determine if they meet the goal of the authorization or decrease use because of the complicated steps required to complete.
 Care should not be denied because a physician and/or patient can not jump through complicated opaque hoops.